festus971/A-quiz-Board-template/README.md

-# ip3
+# Ip3
 My README.MD file

+This is a quiz board project

+INSTALLATION
 one need to have internet

  And also device.

-This is my web page for the quiz board .
+Author: festus971

+License.
+Permission is hereby granted , free of charge to any person obtaining a copy of this software for any documentation.